u-train/docs/types/boolean.md

 print(value) --> 0
 ```

-> Note: You may note that the parathesis can be removed and it will still work as intended.
+> *Note*: You may note that the parathesis can be removed and it will still work as intended.
 However, they are there for the reader.
+>

-> Experiment: Change the values of cond1 and cond2 to something truthy.
+> *Experiment*: Change the values of cond1 and cond2 to something truthy.
 See what happens with both of them are truthy.
 Diagram which part of the if-statement is in the expression.